 An incomplete injury means that only a portion of the spinal cord is severed.
 Therefore, some functionality may exist below the injury site.

-These are not the only way to classify a spinal cord injury.
+These are not the only way to classify a spinal cord injury, your injury could also involve spinal fusion, where two parts of the spine are surgically fused together.
 Your medical records will go more in depth and explain the specifics of your injury.
 They will refer to which part of the spine (front, middle, or back) was injured and your paralysis (quadriplegic, paraplegic, etc.).

 This information has a significant impact on the value of your case.
 A complete C1 level spinal cord injury means the spinal cord at the first vertebrae in your neck was severed entirely and that you are paralyzed from the neck down.